Everything you need to know about dual agency

 Advice for sellers

-If you’re selling, there may be more barriers to changing agents.
+If you’re selling, there may be more barriers to terminating a listing agreement.
 Your contract will spell out any limitations or processes you’re legally obligated to follow.

 You may have to: